 What is NOT included in my proofreading services?

-- any changes to content, including clarifying arguments or changing how the development of ideas is organised and expressed
+- any changes to content, including clarifying arguments, changing how the development of ideas is organised, restructuring or removing content

 - changing passive terms into active ones